torum/Image-viewer/README.md

 Feel free to open issues and send PRs.
 It is much appreciated.

 ### Build instruction:
-You can download the Lazarus IDE and FPC(compiler) from [here](https://www.lazarus-ide.org/index.php?page=downloads).
+You can download [Lazarus IDE](https://www.lazarus-ide.org/), the Delphi compatible cross-platform IDE and FPC(compiler) from [here](https://www.lazarus-ide.org/index.php?page=downloads).

 Or `sudo apt install lazarus` on Ubuntu.